Prospects for Beyond the Standard Model Physics Searches at the Deep Underground Neutrino Experiment

 \section{Non-Standard Neutrino Interactions}

-Non-standard neutrino interactions (NSI), affecting neutrino propagation through the Earth, can significantly modify the data to be collected by DUNE as long as the new physics parameters are large enough~\cite{Farzan:2017xzy}.
+\Dword{nsi}, affecting neutrino propagation through the Earth, can significantly modify the data to be collected by DUNE as long as the new physics parameters are large enough~\cite{Farzan:2017xzy}.
 Leveraging its very long baseline and wide-band beam, DUNE is uniquely sensitive to these probes. \dword{nsi} may impact the determination of current unknowns such as \dword{cpv}~\cite{Masud:2015xva,Masud:2016bvp}, mass hierarchy~\cite{Masud:2016gcl,Capozzi:2019iqn} and octant of $\theta_{23}$~\cite{Agarwalla:2016fkh}.
-If the DUNE data are consistent with the standard oscillation for three massive neutrinos, off-diagonal \dword{nc} \dword{nsi} effects of order 0.1 $G_F$, considering 68 to 95\% CL affecting neutrino propagation through the Earth, can be ruled out.~\cite{deGouvea:2015ndi,Coloma:2015kiu}.
+If the DUNE data are consistent with the standard oscillation for three massive neutrinos, off-diagonal \dword{nc} \dword{nsi} effects of order 0.1 $G_F$ can be ruled out at the 68 to 95\% \dword{cl}~\cite{deGouvea:2015ndi,Coloma:2015kiu}.
 We note that DUNE might improve current constraints on $|\epsilon^m_{e \tau}|$ and $|\epsilon^m_{e \mu}|$, the electron flavor-changing NSI intensity parameters (see Eq.~\ref{eq:epsmatrix}), by a factor 2-5~\cite{Ohlsson:2012kf,Miranda:2015dra,Farzan:2017xzy}.
 New \dword{cc} interactions can also lead to modifications in the production, at the beam source, and the detection of neutrinos.
 The findings on source and detector \dword{nsi} studies at DUNE are presented in~\cite{Blennow:2016etl,Bakhti:2016gic}, in which DUNE does not have sensitivity to discover or to improve bounds on source/detector \dword{nsi}.
 In particular, the simultaneous impact on the measurement of $\delta_{\rm CP}$ and $\theta_{23}$ is investigated in detail.
 Depending on the assumptions, such as the use of the \dword{nd} and whether \dword{nsi} at production and detection are the same, the impact of source/detector \dword{nsi} at DUNE may be relevant.